Buggy Code: 10 Common Rails Programming Mistakes

-Reviewing log files is a great way to be tipped off to inefficiencies in your code and to correct them before your application goes into production.
-Otherwise, you may not be aware of a resulting performance issue until your system goes live, since the dataset you work with in development and test is likely to be much smaller than in production.
-If you’re working on a new app, even your production dataset may start out small and your app will look like it’s running fine.
-However, as your production dataset grows, problems like this will cause your application to run slower and slower.
+Reviewing development and test log files during development is a great way to be tipped off to any inefficiencies in your code so that you can correct your work before the application goes into production.
+And since the dataset you work with in development or testing is likely to be much smaller than one that’s in production, address it as early in the development process as possible.
+If you’re working on a new app, your production dataset may start out small but, as it grows, Rails will slow down your application.

-Ruby and Rails provide powerful automated test capabilities by default.
-Many Rails developers write very sophisticated tests using TDD and BDD styles and make use of even more powerful test frameworks with gems like rspec and cucumber.
+Ruby and Rails provide powerful automated test capabilities by default, and many Rails developers write sophisticated tests using TDD and BDD methodologies and make use of even more powerful test frameworks with gems like rspec and cucumber.

-Despite how easy it is to add automated testing to your Rails application, though, I have been very unpleasantly surprised by how many projects I’ve inherited or joined where there were literally no tests written (or at best, very few) by the prior development team.
+Despite the ease with which we can add automated testing to a Rails application, I have been unpleasantly surprised by the number of projects I inherited or joined where there were literally no tests written—or, at best, very few.
 While there is plenty of debate about how comprehensive your testing should be, it is pretty clear that at least some automated testing should exist for every application.

 As a general rule of thumb, there should be at least one high-level integration test written for each action in your controllers.
-At some point in the future, developers will most likely want to extend or modify the code, or upgrade a Ruby or Rails version, and this testing framework will provide them with a clear way of verifying that the basic functionality of the application is working.
-An added benefit of this approach is that it provides future developers with a clear delineation of the full collection of functionality provided by the application.
+If, at some point in the future, a developer extends or modifies the code, or upgrades a Ruby or Rails version, this testing framework will provide them with a clear way of verifying that the basic functionality of the application is working.
+An added benefit of this approach is that it provides a clear delineation of the full type of functionality provided by the application.

-Common Mistake #8: Blocking on calls to external services
+Common Rails Programming Mistake #8: Blocking on Calls to External Services

-3rd party providers of Rails services usually make it very easy to integrate their services into your application via gems that wrap their APIs.
+Third-party providers of Rails services tend to make it very easy to integrate their services into your application via gems that wrap their APIs.
 But what happens if your external service has an outage or starts running very slowly?

-To avoid blocking on these calls, rather than calling these services directly in your Rails application during the normal processing of a request, you should move them to some sort of background job queuing service where feasible.
+To avoid blocking on such calls, rather than calling these services directly in your Rails application during the normal processing of a request, where feasible, move them to some sort of background job-queuing service.
 Some popular gems used in Rails applications for this purpose include:

-In cases where it is impractical or infeasible to delegate processing to a background job queue, then you will need to make sure that your application has sufficient error handling and fail-over provisions for those inevitable situations when the external service goes down or is experiencing problems.
-You should also test your application without the external service (perhaps by removing the server your application is on from the network) to verify that it doesn’t result in any unanticipated consequences.
+In cases where it is impractical or infeasible to delegate processing to a background job queue, you will need to make sure that your application has sufficient error handling and fail-over provisions for those inevitable situations when the external service goes down or is experiencing problems.
+You should also test your application without the external service (perhaps by disconnecting your app server from the network) to verify that it doesn’t result in any unanticipated consequences.

-Common Mistake #9: Getting married to existing database migrations
+Common Rails Programming Mistake #9: Getting Married to Existing Database Migrations

 Rails’ database migration mechanism allows you to create instructions to automatically add and remove database tables and rows.
 Since the files that contain these migrations are named in a sequential fashion, you can play them back from the beginning of time to bring an empty database to the same schema as production.
-This is therefore a great way to manage granular changes to your application’s database schema.
+This is a great way to manage granular changes to your application’s database schema and avoid Rails problems.

-While this certainly works well at the beginning of your project, as time goes on, the database creation process can take quite a while and sometimes migrations get misplaced, inserted out of order, or introduced from other Rails applications using the same database server.
+While it certainly works well at the beginning of your project, as time goes on, the database creation process can start to take longer to complete, and a migration could be misplaced, inserted out of order, or introduced from other Rails applications using the same database server.

-db/schema.rb (by default) which is usually updated when database migrations are run.
+db/schema.rb.
+This file is usually updated when database migrations run.
 The

 schema.rb file can even be generated when no migrations are present by running the

 rake db:schema:dump task.
-A common mistake is to check a new migration into your source repo but not the correspondingly updated
+A common Rails mistake is to check a new migration into your source repo, without its correspondingly updated

 rake db:schema:load rather than the

-The Rails framework makes it easy to create secure applications impervious to many types of attacks.
+The Rails framework makes it easy to create secure applications that remain impervious to many types of attacks.
 Some of this is accomplished by using a secret token to secure a session with a browser.
-Even though this token is now stored in
+Such a token is stored in

-config/initializers/secret_token.rb.
-This file often mistakenly gets checked into the source code repository with the rest of your application and, when this happens, anyone with access to the repository can now easily compromise all users of your application.
+config/initializers/secret_token.rb, which is often mistakenly checked into the source code repository with the rest of your application, and, anyone with access to the repository could easily compromise all users of your application.

 .gitignore for git users) excludes the file with your token.
 Your production servers can then pick up their token from an environment variable or from a mechanism like the one that the dotenv gem provides.